wbalmer/petitRADTRANS/docs/content/installation.rst

 A list of suggestions and fixes may be displayed when executing `brew doctor`.
 It is highly recommended to go through all of them before proceeding.

-**Important note:** ``brew install`` is highly recommended to install all the dependencies, as this minimizes the risk of conflicts and issues.
+.. important:: ``brew install`` is highly recommended to install all the dependencies, as this minimizes the risk of conflicts and issues.

 Then, install a fortran compiler with: